Black Mountain at Sunrise – Lincoln, New Hampshire

 As you explore the abandoned cellar holes, farming communities, logging camps and other historic sites in the White Mountain National Forest, please keep in mind that the removal of historical or archaeological artifacts from federal lands without a permit is a violation of federal law.
 The destruction of artifacts and historic sites is also a crime.
 And keep in mind, you can’t dig at historical sites.
 So metal detecting anywhere in the White Mountain National Forest where there could be artifacts is risky business.
 See the links at the end of this article for the laws that protect these special places.

 Franconia Brook Trail (old railroad bed) – Pemi Wilderness, New Hampshire

-Permanent improvements are not allowed, trail work is minimal, and there are strict guidelines when it comes to man-made structures in wilderness areas.
-Bicycles are not allowed in these areas, and trail work can only be done with non-motorized hand tools.
+Permanent improvements are not allowed, trail work is minimal, and there are strict guidelines when it comes to man-made structures in designated wilderness areas.
+Bridges are a convenience in wilderness areas, not mandatory.
+And bicycles are not allowed in these areas, and trail work can only be done with non-motorized hand tools.
 Preserving the natural character of a wilderness area is the objective.

-Thoreau Falls Trail Bridge – Pemi Wilderness, New Hampshire
+Thoreau Falls Trail Bridge (before Irene) – Pemi Wilderness, New Hampshire

 Thoreau Falls Trail Bridge, My Viewpoint – Like many in the New England outdoor community, I have been closely following the Thoreau Falls Trail bridge removal project.
 I have had interesting conversations as to why the bridge should be replaced, but nothing yet has changed my position, I support removing the bridge from the Pemigewasset Wilderness.
 I wrote about the issue of this bridge being located in a designated wilderness area back in June, and you can read that blog article here.